Twins vs. Giants Player Props Betting Odds

 - Carlos Correa has recorded 36 hits with 11 doubles, a triple, six home runs and 22 walks.
 He has driven in 24 runs.

-- Correa has picked up a hit in three games in a row.
-In his last five games he is batting .333 with two doubles, six walks and an RBI.
+- Correa brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .333 with two doubles, six walks and an RBI.

 Correa Recent Games